blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 ...
 METAD
 ```

-This tells PLUMED to run multiple-walker metadynamics with a collective variable defined as the z-component of the `d1` distance.
+This tells PLUMED to run multiple walker metadynamics with a collective variable defined as the z-component of the `d1` distance.
 WALKERS_ID and WALKERS_N are set to placeholder names which will get replaced when submitting the job through the `run.sh` script.
 While the multiple walkers run, the HILLS files will be written to and read from the 'BIAS' directory.
 If you wish to run a single walker simulation, the `RESTART` keyword should be removed, alongside the last four lines inside the `METAD` section.
-The `HILLS` file will then be written inside if the current directory instead of a dedicated `BIAS` directory.
+The `HILLS` file will then be written inside the current directory instead of a dedicated `BIAS` directory.
 The analysis scripts will then need to be modified accordingly.

 <h4>run.sh</h4>

 The `run.sh` file will handle submitting all of the walkers for a given simulation.

 ```
 export OPENMM_CPU_THREADS=1